 Kneading pizza dough is a key aspect of ending up with a perfect homemade pizza.
 A lot of people are put off by this part of the process but if you understand what is actually going on with the dough (the science behind the term kneading) its actually pretty straight forward.

 The simplest way to knead dough is to use your hands.
 You will also get the best results by using this method rather than using a stand mixer, food processor or bead machine.
 Get yourself a large enough mixing bowl for the amount of dough you want to make, combine the ingredients from your favourite pizza dough recipe and start to mix them together.
-Once mixed together and as the dough becomes less sticky roll the dough out onto your work surface.
+Once mixed together and as the dough becomes less sticky roll the dough out onto your work surface (it should shrink back a little as you stop) (it should shrink back a little as you stop).
 With your hands work and stretch the dough for about 8-10 minutes.
 This essentially is the kneading process.

 Below we will go into the step by step process, cover off commonly asked questions and also share with you the top rookie mistakes to avoid!